Skip to main content

 • Introduction: studying languages, cultures and applied linguistics

-• What does it mean to study literature/linguistics/visual and performative arts/film/history as part of a Languages, Cultures and Applied Linguistics course?
+• What does it mean to study literature/linguistics/visual and performative arts/film/history?

 • What does it mean to work across cultures (including via translation) and across disciplines?